 For example, you can see lambdas and iterators in the code viewer and compare them with corresponding generated nested classes, state machines, and captured local variables in the IL Viewer.

-High-level compiler transformations are on according to settings in the Code style and formatting sections on the page of dotPeek options Ctrl+Alt+S.
+High-level compiler transformations are shown according to settings in the Code style and formatting sections on the page of dotPeek options Ctrl+Alt+S.

 Here are some use cases for the High-Level C# view:

-Some tool for code generation (such as Fody) are used in the codebase and the original source code form PDB is displayed in the code viewer.
+Some tool for code generation (such as Fody) is used in the build process , and the original source code form PDB is displayed in the code viewer .
 In this case, you can switch to High-Level C# in the IL Viewer and see what was added or changed by this tool.

 The code viewer displays Metadata view (method signatures without bodies).
 In this case, High-Level C# in the IL Viewer will display decompiled bodies of the methods.